-The Super B SVT is composed by 6 layers of double-sided silicon strip detectors and has a symmetric coverage in the laboratory frame down to $300 \,\mathrm{mrad}$ (17.2°) with respect to the forward and backward direction, corresponding to 95% angular coverage in the CM.
-The Layer0 strips are short ('striplets') and oriented at $\pm 45^{\circ}$ from the beam direction.
-The Layer1 to Layer5 silicon strip detectors are very similar to the BaBar ones in terms of radial position and strip pitches.
-The optimization of the strip z and $\phi$ pitches for the strip detectors is discussed in Section 6.8.2.
-A dedicated study for optimizing the SVT layout in terms of number of silicon sensors, radial positions was performed [3].
-Several figure of merit were studied: the track parameters resolution, the reconstruction efficiency and kinematic variables resolution of B decays with low momentum tracks as $B^0 \to D^{-}K^+$ .
-Since low momentum tracks will not penetrate in the DCH, they are reconstructed using only SVT information.
-The BABAR experience has shown that at least 4 hits in the $\phi$ view and 3 hits in the z view are necessary for robust track reconstruction.
-The main result is that the 6 layer design is superior and more robust compared to the alternatives investigated, i.e. 4 layer and 5 layer layout.
-For example, when accounting for possible inefficiencies in hit reconstruction, due to damaged modules or high background, the 6 layer design allows higher reconstruction efficiencies for low momentum tracks compared to the other solutions.
+The Super B SVT is composed by 6 layers of double-sided silicon strip detectors and has a symmetric coverage in the laboratory frame down to $300 \,\mathrm{mrad} \,(17.2^\circ)$ with respect to the forward and backward direction, corresponding to 95% angular coverage in the CM.
+The inner three layers perform the track impact parameter measurements, while the outer layers are necessary for pattern recognition and low transverse momentum (p_t) tracking.

+The Layer strips are short ('striplets') and oriented at $\pm 45^{\circ}$ with respect to the beam direction.
+The Layer1 to Layer5 silicon strip detectors are very similar to the BABAR ones in terms of radial position and strip pitches.
+The optimization of the strip z and φ pitches for the strip detectors is discussed in Section 6.8.2.
+A dedicated study to optimize the SVT layout as a function of number of silicon sensors and radial positions was performed [3].
+Several figures of merit were studied: the track parameters resolution, the reconstruction efficiency and kinematic variable resolutions of B decays with low momentum tracks as $B^0 \to D^{-}K^+$.
+Since low momentum tracks do no reach the DCH, they are reconstructed using only SVT information.
+The BABAR experiment has shown that at least 4 hits in the φ view and 3 hits in the z view are necessary for robust track reconstruction [2, 5].
+The main result is that the 6-layer design is superior and more robust compared to the alternatives investigated, i.e. 4- and 5-layer layout where intermediate layers are removed.
+Indeed, when accounting for possible inefficiencies in hit reconstruction, due to damaged modules or high background, the 6-layer design insures higher reconstruction efficiencies for low momentum tracks compared to the other solutions where intermediate layers are removed.